hsunesen/UmbracoInstagramImport/README.md

 # UmbracoInstagramImport
-Method to download instragram post from instagram feed
+Method to download instagram post from instagram feed

 Here is a little guide to get up and running with this Instagram import.